Maschell/hid_to_vpad/README.md

 If you don't find an anwser, please open an issue.

 # Building
 In order to build this application, you need the custom liboGC and portlibs modified/created by dimok.
-You can find them on the loadiine_gx2 repo (https://github.com/dimok789/loadiine_gx2/releases/tag/v0.2).
+You can find them in the "other" folder.
 Simply put the files in your devkit folder and run the Makefile of HID to VPAD.

 # Credits
 - A big thanks goes out to <b>dimok</b> for creating the HBL, the dynamic libs and every stuff he made.
 The "environment" of this app is copied from ddd, turned out to be a "hello world" with useful extra stuff.